SU(3) symmetry in theory of a weakly interacting gas of spin-1 atoms with Bose-Einstein condensate: Truncated Hamiltonian for a weakly interacting Bose gas with internal degrees of freedom

 where we use the following notations $(\Psi^{*}\Psi)\equiv\Psi_{\alpha}^{*}\Psi_{\alpha}$, $(a^{\dagger}_{\bf p}a_{\bf p})\equiv a^{\dagger}_{{\bf p}\alpha}a_{{\bf p}\alpha}$, $(\Psi^{*}\lambda^{a}\Psi)\equiv \Psi_{\alpha}^{*}\lambda^{a}_{\alpha\beta}\Psi_{\beta}$, and so on, assuming matrix multiplication.
 Note that the replacement of creation and annihilation operators by $c$-numbers implies the gauge symmetry breaking and leads to non-conservation of the total number of atoms.
 Therefore, the problem should be considered in the grand canonical ensemble, where the chemical potential $\mu$, being a Lagrange multiplier, reflects the conservation of the total number of atoms $N=\sum_{\bf p}(a^{\dagger}_{\bf p}a_{\bf p})$.
 The corresponding Gibbs statistical operator for the above truncated Hamiltonian reads

 where

-The grand thermodynamic potential $\Omega$ as a function of reciprocal temperature $\beta={1/T}$, chemical potential $\mu$, and variational parameter $\Psi_{\alpha}$ is found from the normalization condition ${\rm Tr}\,w=1$,
+The grand thermodynamic potential $\Omega$ as a function of reciprocal temperature $\beta={1/T}$, chemical potential $\mu$, and variational parameter $\Psi_{\alpha}$ is found from the normalization condition ${\rm Tr}\,w(\Psi)=1$,

 where the trace is taken in the space of occupation numbers of bosons with ${\bf p}\neq 0$.
-In the standard Bogoliubov approach the relation between the condensate wave function and chemical potential is determined by the $c$-number part of the thermodynamic potential assuming that it represents the leading term,
+In the standard Bogoliubov approach, the relation between the condensate wave function and chemical potential is determined by the $c$-number part of thermodynamic potential assuming that it represents the leading term,

-where we introduced the thermodynamic potential density $\omega=\Omega/\beta{\cal V}$.
-The later, up to a sign, coincides with pressure $P$, $\omega=-P$ and it is employed when studying macroscopic dynamics of superfluid systems, both classical and relativistic \cite{JPhysA,TMF}.
+where we introduced the density of thermodynamic potential $\omega=\Omega/\beta{\cal V}$ employed when studying macroscopic dynamics of superfluid systems, both classical and relativistic \cite{JPhysA,TMF}.
+Up to a sign, it coincides with the pressure $P$, $\omega=-P$.
 The variation of Eq.~(\ref{eq:3.14}) over $\Psi^{*}_{\alpha}$ yields

 (we do not write the complex conjugate equation).
-This equation ensures the minimum of the thermodynamic potential and gives a relation between the chemical potential and condensate wave function.
-The contribution of the quadratic terms in creation and annihilation operators to Eqs.~(\ref{eq:3.14}), (\ref{eq:3.15}) is examined in Refs.~\cite{Tolmachev,JPhysB} for atoms with zero spin.
+This equation ensures the minimum of thermodynamic potential and gives a relation between the chemical potential and condensate wave function.
+The contribution of the quadratic terms in creation and annihilation operators to Eqs.~(\ref{eq:3.14}), (\ref{eq:3.15}) is examined in Refs.~\cite{Tolmachev,JPhysB} for spinless atoms.